Award winning public relations agency

 “We’ve achieved some phenomenal results for our clients over the last year so we’re delighted that this has been recognised by the CIPR.”

-Holyrood Partnership struck gold for best Low Budget Category for its work with Indian Restaurant chain Khushi’s, Best Community Relations Campaign for its work with property and renewable energy firm The Banks Group and Best Sporting Campaign for its work on the European Championships event for American giant US Kids Golf.
+Holyrood PR struck gold for best Low Budget Category for its work with Indian Restaurant chain Khushi’s, Best Community Relations Campaign for its work with property and renewable energy firm The Banks Group and Best Sporting Campaign for its work on the European Championships event for American giant US Kids Golf.

 The hat-trick of wins were reinforced by silver awards for Best Use of Media Relations, for its client The Scottish Business Resilience Centre, and Corporate and Business Communication Campaign of the year for its work with Sodexo Prestige.